MatthewKim07/chef-it/README.md

 ## 👨‍🍳 The Chefs

-Built with love at ConHacks 2026 by:
+Seasoned with love at ConHacks 2026 by:

 <table>
   <tr>